leith-bartrich/fiepipe/README.md

 Development installs typically don't originate fully from pip because you're likely forking the source-code yourself.
-Meaning: you probably have to check it out yourself from a specific account or repository becasue you're developing.
+Meaning: you probably have to check it out yourself from a specific account or repository because you're developing.

 Once you've checked out the code, you can use pip or the setup.py file.

-pip is often better at getting precompiled versions of dependenies from pypi.
+pip is often better at getting precompiled versions of dependencies from pypi.
 A pip install for development might be:

 `pip install -e .`